 Can You Buy Cargill Stock?

-While that’s a bit of a bummer that Cargill stocks aren’t publicly traded, the good news is that there are plenty of competitors worth investing in.
-We’ve assembled alternative investments to Cargill stock.
+While it’s a bit of a bummer that its stocks aren’t publicly traded, the good news is that there are plenty of options worth considering.

-Also, Cargill is a fascinating company, so we’ll give a rundown of its operations and history so you get a sense of why so many folks want to invest in it.
+Also, this is a fascinating company, so we’ll give a rundown of its operations and history so you get a sense of why so many folks want to invest in it.

 The company’s massive size allows it to operate in various markets.